sepidakz/student-finance-survey-2024/README.md

 A 14-item mixed-methods survey I designed, fielded and analysed on my own, published in full: the instrument, the data, the counts, and the three defects that were built into the questionnaire before anyone answered it.

-Applied Research 2.4, MA Data-Driven Design, Hogeschool Utrecht.
-Fielded 18 October 2024.
+UX Research, Master Data-Driven Design, Hogeschool Utrecht.
+Fielded October 2024.
 Eleven records, ten usable.

 **Read the write-up:** [sepidakz.github.io/student-finance-survey-2024](https://sepidakz.github.io/student-finance-survey-2024/)
 **Reproduce the numbers:** [`analysis.ipynb`](analysis.ipynb)